 New members generally begin in B Grade, or if you are a more experienced photographer, you can choose to go into A Grade.

-On competition nights, a visiting judge comments on all images entered in the competition.
+On Evaluation nights, a visiting Evaluer comments on all images entered in the Evaluation.
 A maximum of two prints or three projected images, per section, are allowed.
-Merits and Credits are then awarded to the best deserving images in each section.
-These Merits and Credits are awarded points that contribute to the end of year Point Score Competition.
-In any one competition, an author shall not enter the same or substantially the same image in more than one section.
-Please read the By-Laws for more information.
+Merits and Credits are then awarded to the best deserving images in each section, where a sticker will be placed on the back of the image.
+Please ensure there is a card backing on your images.
+These Merit and Credit images can then be entered into the Print of the Year Competition.
+In any one Evaluation, an author should not enter the same or substantially the same image in more than one section.

-Print and Projected Image competitions are conducted on seperate nights.
+Print and Projected Image Evaluation are conducted on seperate nights.
 Prints are mounted on matte board for display on print stands and Projected Images are digitally projected onto a screen.

-Images that have previously been awarded a Merit or Credit in any section (print or projected image) or an image that is substantially the same cannot be re-entered in a subsequent club competition.
-Images not gaining awards may be re-entered in subsequent club competitions.
+Images that have previously been awarded a Merit or Credit in any section (print or projected image) or an image that is substantially the same cannot be re-entered in a subsequent club evaluation.
+Images not gaining awards may be re-entered in subsequent club Evaluations.